Xilin-Jiang/LIBRARY/README.md

 Organising all the reusable code for future references.

 # Structure
 Relevant functions are organised into scripts.
 Each section within a script is organised as two part: functions and a simple example.
+To increase readability example, save all examples objects in the example_Robjects folder.

 Each section of the scripts represent a small task, and should be started with a one-line header stating the task.